Among all nutrition-related factors linked to hair loss, ferritin, vitamin D, and protein are almost always mentioned.

 - Heightened tension

-Then even improved lab numbers
+Then even improved lab numbers may not translate into recovery.

 Final Summary